-The WP-200 is Certified to comply with 2020 crib wood particulate emission standards.
+The WP-100, WP-200, WP-300 are Certified to comply with 2020 crib wood particulate emission standards.

 This wood appliance needs periodic inspection and repair for proper operation.
-It is against federal regulations to operate this wood appliance in a manner inconsistent with operating instructions in this manual.
+Consult the owner's manual for further information.
+It is against federal regulations to operate this wood heater in a manner inconsistent with the operating instructions in the owner's manual.